Move over traditional perk programs there’s a new perk in town

 What is a perk stipend?

-For those who haven’t heard of a perk stipend or perk allowance yet, it’s like a Flexible Spending Account (FSA), but instead of being a dedicated account for out-of-pocket health care costs, it’s a stipend given to employees to spend on perks.
+For those who haven’t heard of a perk stipend yet, it’s like a Flexible Spending Account (FSA), but instead of being a dedicated account for out-of-pocket health care costs, it’s a stipend given to employees to spend on perks.

 They’re becoming more popular in today’s work climate, especially among tech companies because they dramatically improve both the employee experience, and the process of offering perks for HR team members.